svaj/employer-test/README.md

 ### Values

 * What are your organization's values?
-* What characteristics to you look for in employees to exemplify those values?
+* What characteristics do you look for in employees to exemplify those values?
 * Tell me about a time where values were considered as part of making a tough decision.
 How did values affect the outcome?

 ### Leadership / Management
 * Do managers regularly meet 1-1 with their reports?
+How often?
 * How responsive is your management to your questions and concerns?
 * What does success look like for a manager here?
 How about failure?
 * What sort of training do you give managers? _Even if not interviewing for a manager role_